LiJ2021/WeatherApp/readme.md

 fetch(`http://api.weatherapi.com/v1/current.json?key=${apikey}&q=${city}`)
 so I installed a rate limiter to prevent massive requests in short time frames

-To run the files you have to install all middleware/applications/frameworks etc from your terminal with the following: git npm init -y npm i express pug nodemon node body-parser node-fetch express-rate-limit
+To run the files you have to install all middleware/applications/frameworks etc from your terminal with the following commands:
+1. npm install -y
+2. npm i express pug nodemon node body-parser node-fetch express-rate-limit

-to run the application:
+To run the application:

  I opened the weatherapp folder in VSCode, opened a terminal within the program,  ran nodemon weather.js, and then, in the web browser, typed localhost: 1122.